TYPO3-extensions/rx_shariff/Documentation/Changelog/Index.rst

 Version 7.0.1
 -------------

-* Fix "domains" settings not shown in EM
+* Fix "allowedDomains" setting not shown in EM

 Version 7.0.0